-This consultation invites comments on the drafting of the Gas (Individual Standards of Performance) Regulations (Northern Ireland) to ensure that the drafting facilitates the proposed standards as set out in previous publications.
-An opportunity to comment on the policy content of the draft Regulations was provided through the earlier documents published by the Utility Regulator.
+In October 2013 the Utility Regulator consulted on the drafting of the Gas (Individual Standards of Performance) Regulations (Northern Ireland) to ensure that the drafting facilitated the proposed standards as set out in previous publications.

-These draft Regulations contain eleven individual standards set by the Utility Regulator with the consent of DETI.
+We have considered responses to this consultation and presents here the final version of the Gas (Individual Standards of Performance) Regulations (Northern Ireland).
+These Regulations contain eleven individual standards set by the Utility Regulator with the consent of DETI.
 Under these standards individual customers will receive small, standard compensatory amounts where a company fails to deliver on prescribed levels of service.
 The standards reflect similar provisions in the Electricity (Standards of Performance) Regulations (Northern Ireland) 1993 and the Gas (Standards of Performance) Regulations 2005 in Great Britain.